-After any motorcycle crash, it is important to seek proper medical treatment, and it is also critical to consult with an attorney who understands motorcycle accident claims.
+After any motorcycle crash, it is important to seek proper medical treatment, and it is also critical to consult with a Cincinnati attorney who understands local motorcycle accident claims.

-If You Are The Victim Of A Serious Injury, You Need Experienced Legal Counsel
+If You Are The Victim Of A Serious Injury, Then You Need Experienced Legal Counsel

 Choosing the right lawyer is often a key component in reaching fair compensation for your injuries and loss.
 The stakes are higher in motorcycle accident cases because the injuries are often more severe.
-Our motorcycle accident lawyers know how to build a case that considers all your expenses, including extensive medical bills and life-care plans that will provide for long-term rehabilitation, and other costs such as outfitting your home if you require a wheelchair.
+Our motorcycle accident lawyers know how to build a case that considers all your expenses, including extensive medical bills and life care plans that will provide for long-term rehabilitation as well as other costs, such as outfitting your home if you require a wheelchair.

-Rittgers Rittgers & Nakajima has successfully orchestrated multiple multimillion-dollar settlements for our clients.
-We are intimately familiar with the popular local roads, the insurance providers and Ohio laws that concern motorcycle accident cases.
-We pride ourselves on our ability to use this knowledge to help our clients through this difficult experience.
-We believe our compassion and patience are what make clients come back to us and refer their friends and neighbors to us.
+Rittgers Rittgers & Nakajima attorneys have successfully orchestrated multiple multimillion-dollar settlements for our clients.
+They are intimately familiar with the popular local roads, insurance providers and Ohio laws that concern motorcycle accident cases.
+They pride themselves on their ability to use this knowledge to help our clients through this difficult experience.
+Our lawyers believe that their compassion and patience are what make clients come back to us and refer their friends and neighbors to us.

 Studies Show That Ohio Is One Of The Most Dangerous States For Motorcyclists

-According to the latest Ohio State Highway Patrol Statistics, Ohio had 996 motor vehicle crashes that resulted in a fatality in 2018.
+According to the latest Ohio State Highway Patrol statistics, Ohio had 996 motor vehicle crashes that resulted in fatalities in 2018.
 Of those crashes, 144 people riding on motorcycles were killed.
-Forty-seven of those motorcyclists who lost their lives were wearing a helmet and taking other precautions to protect their safety.
+Forty-seven of those motorcyclists who lost their lives were wearing helmets and taking other precautions to protect their safety.
 While we do not have more recent fatality numbers, many expect the trend to continue.
 Greater motorcycle safety awareness will hopefully reduce the number of preventable crashes and fatalities.